Code-Institute-Submissions/Second-Milestone-Project-18/README.md

 #### Family members were kindly asked to test the completed project; all users could flip and match the cards, reset the game, and read how many flips they needed to complete the game.
 #### Cards were also tested extensivley to see if they would stay flipped if there was a match, and if the cards would reset if there was not a match.
 ## Deployment
 #### GitHub was used as the local repository for this site.
-Commits were made frequently to ensure that code was never accidently lose, as well as a fallback if the code unintentionally broke code.
+Commits were made frequently to ensure that code was never accidently lost, and the commits also acted as a fallback in the event that newly written code unintentionally broke older code.
 Once the final pieces of code was pushed into the repository, the project was deployed by visiting the repository on GitHub and going to settings tab.
 The master branch was selected as the source, and a link to the deployed project was provided. https://russellrothenbach.github.io/Second-Milestone-Project/
 ## Credits
 ### Media
 #### Darth Vader image was taken from: https://boygeniusreport.files.wordpress.com/2015/08/darth-vader.jpg?quality=70&strip=all&w=782